Meet Father John Huber, CSB

 I'm able to keep in touch with graduates as they establish their families; its great to look back and see how happy and successful they are, and we Basilians have played a role in them becoming these people.

 Basilians touch the lives of many within their classrooms, parishes, and community.
-Father John Huber, CSB, carries on the tradition of his Basilian education by laying the foundation for future educators in his roles as director of Catholic education at the University of St. Thomas in Houston, Texas and chair of the Basilian Network for Education and New Evangelization.
+Father John Huber, CSB, carries on the tradition of his Basilian education by laying the foundation for future educators in his role as vicar general of the Congregation and director of the Basilian Network for Education and New Evangelization.

 The role of the Basilians in Father Huber’s life dates back to before he was born.